PowerShell/Community-Blog/Posts/2021/09/Understanding Get-ACL and AD Drive Output.md

 To follow along with this article, you need the following:

 - PowerShell 7. x or Windows PowerShell 5.1
-- The user is memeber of Domain Admin AD Group.
+- A user account that is member of Domain Admin AD Group.
 - Windows Server 2012, 2016, 2019 or 2022 with Active Directory Domain Service role installed.

 The domain name used for this tutorial is **Contoso.com**.